1200wd/bitcoinlib/docs/_static/manuals.faq.rst

 --------------------------------

 Bitcoinlib main focus is on Bitcoin.
 But besides Bitcoin it supports Litecoin and Dogecoin.
-For testing it supports Bitcoin testnet3, Bitcoin regtest, Litecoin testnet and Dogecoin testnet.
+For testing it supports the Bitcoin testing networks: testnet3, testnet4, regtest and signet.
+For other coins the Litecoin testnet and Dogecoin testnet is supported.

 Support for Dash, Bitcoin Cash and Bitcoin SV has been dropped.